-After approval from the Office of the Dean, students may post notices on the bulletin boards located in the first floor lounge, the student carrel area, and designated bulletin boards on the second floor.
+After approval from the Office of the Dean, students may post notices on the bulletin boards located in the first floor lounge, and designated bulletin boards on the second floor.
 Other boards are for department or University use only.
 Students are prohibited from posting, altering, or removing notices or messages from these boards.
 No announcements or notices may be posted anywhere, on doors, walls, or in the elevator.